SAFEtoolbox/SAFEtoolbox.github.io/Faqs.md

 be associated with a non-zero (although small) index value.
 One way to identify uninfluential factors is to define a threshold value for the sensitivity indices: if the index is below the threshold, then the input factor is deemed uninfluential.
 The problem then is how to sensibly define the threshold.
-A simple and effective way to set the threshold for variance-based and PAWN sensitivity indices is by using the estimated sensitivity to a ‘dummy parameter’. <br>
+A simple and effective way to set the threshold for variance-based and PAWN sensitivity indices is by using the estimated sensitivity to a ‘dummy parameter’.
 The approach is described and demonstrated in
 [Zadeh FK et al (2017)](http://www.sciencedirect.com/science/article/pii/S1364815217301159)

 ***Q: ARE THERE OTHER METHODS TO ASSESS THE ROBUSTNESS OF RANKING AND SCREENING RESULTS?***